Chinnu010704/MVAfutureself/docs/blueprint.md

 ## Style Guidelines:

-- Primary color: Strong purple (#6200EE), symbolizing vision and future, in keeping with the app's goal.
+- Primary color: Blue (#0070F3), symbolizing professionalism and clarity, in keeping with the app's goal.
-- Background color: Very light purple (#F3E5F5), close in hue to the primary, for a calm and uncluttered feel.
+- Secondary color: Green (#00B341), representing growth and development.
-- Accent color: Blue (#3700B3), an analogous color to the primary, but less saturated.
+- Accent color: Yellow (#FFD700), signifying optimism and potential.
 - Body and headline font: 'Inter', a sans-serif with a neutral and modern appearance that supports a wide range of uses.
 - Use a consistent style of simple line icons relevant to professions and personality traits.
 - Employ a clean, modern layout using React, Tailwind CSS, and Bootstrap, ensuring responsiveness across devices.